Introduction

 Eligibility Criteria

-AND - Scored 50% marks or above in Intermediate, or equivalent examination*, with the following three subjects:
+• Scored 50% marks or above in Intermediate or an equivalent examination, with one of the following subject combinations:*

 OR